FireIsGood/spaceman.nvim/README.md

 # 👷 spaceman.nvim 🚧

-> A simple, declarative workspace finder.
+> Spaceman\[ager\] for your workspaces

-Provides a way to a open workspaces given their parent directory or specific workspaces.
+Provides a way to a open workspaces given the parent directories or specific workspaces.

 - [Installation](#list-of-text-objects)
 - [Usage](#configuration)